 When a vulnerable adult is no longer able to manage their own affairs, it may be necessary to put a guardianship or conservatorship in place.
 In Virginia, guardianships and conservatorships are created by circuit courts.
 Their purpose is to give a trusted party the legal authority that they need to care for a vulnerable person.
 The individual for whom a guardianship/conservatorship has been established is referred to as an ‘incapacitated’ person.
 In Virginia:

-- A legal guardian is the individual who is responsible for handling the affairs of the vulnerable person; and
+- A legal guardian is an individual who is responsible for handling the affairs of the vulnerable person; and

-- A conservator is the individual responsible for handling a vulnerable person’s financial resources.
+- A conservator is an individual responsible for handling a vulnerable person’s financial resources.

 In many, but not all, circumstances, the same person will serve as both the guardian and conservator.
 If you have any specific questions about your legal rights or how you can protect your loved one, please do not hesitate to call our Virginia guardianship and conservatorship attorneys for assistance.
 We are here to protect you and your family.